parflow/parflow/docs/user_manual/source/pfsystem.rst

    #
    for {set k 1} {$k <= $n_runs} {incr k 1} {

-The following expressions sets the variable ‘#=12 ‘$=12 ‘%=12 ‘&=12
-‘_=12 ‘=̃12 ‘=̂12
-``seed equal to the expression in brackets, which increments with each turn of the do loop and each seed will produce a different random field of K. You set upper and lower aquifer, because in the Cape Cod site, these are the two subsets of the domain.
-Note the seed starts at a different point to allow for different random field generation for the upper and lower zones.``
+The following expressions sets the variable ``seed`` equal to the expression in brackets, which increments with each turn of the do loop and each seed will produce a different random field of K. You set upper and lower aquifer, because in the Cape Cod site, these are the two subsets of the domain.
+Note the seed starts at a different point to allow for different random field generation for the upper and lower zones.

 ::